mmendoza1967/AMD-analysis/README.md

 # AMD Analysis

-This repository provides R code and documentation for performing the **AMD analysis** (Average Membership Degree), a method designed to identify whether samples in a high-dimensional space form well-defined, discrete clusters, and to estimate their optimal number.
+This repository provides R code and documentation for performing the **AMD analysis** (Average Membership Degree), a method designed to identify whether samples in a high-dimensional space form well-defined, discrete clusters, and to evaluate their compactness.

 ---